- Description

 Supporting plants:

 If you wish to train the plant vertically, create a support before planting.
+Provide support for the plants to climb to a height of around 1.8 - 2.4 metres (6 to 8ft) using netting, a bamboo cane structure or similar.
 Either make a wigwam with canes, lashed together with string at the top, or create a parallel row of canes, which have their tops tightly secured to a horizontal cane.
-Add to the ornamental appeal of wigwams by planting a few fragrant sweetpeas alongside them.
+You can add to the ornamental appeal of wigwams by planting a few fragrant sweetpeas alongside them.
 These will twine together as they climb, attracting pollinating insects to the beans, and providing flowers to pick at the same time as the crop

 Sowing: Sow indoors late April and May, outdoors in late May to June.